Women and the Subprime Crunch

 Gender Discrimination in Lending Practices

 Professor Anita F. Hill explores the reasons why women receive subprime loans at a higher rate than their male counterparts.
 Hill argues that this unequal practice is based on widespread misconceptions about women's ability to handle money, and defends the victims of these loans for their inability to deal with the unfair consequences.
 She is a professor of law, social policy, and women's studies at Brandeis University, as well as a visiting scholar at Wellesley College, the Newhouse Center for the Humanities, and Wellesley Center for Women.
-This article originally appeared in the Boston Globe on October 22, 2007.

 Women have become a key component in the real estate market.
 Last year in Massachusetts, over one-third of first-time home buyers were single women and nearly one-quarter of all home buyers were single women.